omniprime/100-days-of-code/log.md

 **Today's Progress**: Made some progress on submitting forms to only javascript instead of a file and was able to get the array for 10 search results from Wikipedia.

 **Thoughts:**  Not 100% happy with my progress today.
 I was able to get the array of info from wikipedia, but did not test anything with it.
 I spent a lot longer than I should have figuring out the simply way to get form data without submitting it to another file.
 I might dive back in later today to see about making some further progress on it and trim up my code a bit.

+### Day 67: March 13th, 2017

+**Today's Progress**: ZERO progress made.
+Having big issues with figuring out callbacks.
+I just am having a hard time grasping it.

+**Thoughts:**  Ending this session very upset with myself.
+Spent 2 hours attempting to figure out what I am missing and I can not find it.
+I think I might start over from scratch on my JS tomorrow and see if that will get me anywhere.
+Not feeling it tonight.
+I also still suck at asking for help on what I am doing wrong.